michaelo/sapt/README.md

 Help:

     % sapt -h
-    sapt v1.0.0-rc5 - Simple API Tester
+    sapt v1.0.0-rc6 - Simple API Tester

     Usage: sapt [arguments] [file1.pi file2.pi ... fileN.pi]

     Examples:
     sapt api_is_healthy.pi
     sapt testsuite01/
     sapt -b=myplaybook.book
     sapt -i=generaldefs/.env testsuite01/

     Arguments:
         --colors=auto|on|off Set wether to attempt to use colored output or not --delay=NN          Delay execution of each consecutive step with NN ms -e, --early-quit        Abort upon first non-successful test -h, --help              Show this help and exit --help-format       Show details regarding file formats and exit -i=file,
         --initial-vars=file Provide file with variable-definitions made available to all tests
         --insecure          Don't verify SSL certificates
     -m, --multithread       Activates multithreading - relevant for repeated tests via playbooks
     -p, --pretty            Try to format response data based on Content-Type.
                             Naive support for JSON, XML and HTML -b=file,
         --playbook=file     Read tests to perform from playbook-file -- if set, ignores other tests passed as arguments
     -d, --show-response     Show response data.
 Even if -s.
     -s, --silent            Silent.
 Suppresses output.
 Overrules verbose.
     -v, --verbose           Verbose output
         --verbose-curl      Verbose output from libcurl
         --version           Show version and exit

     -DKEY=VALUE             Define variable, similar to .env-files.
 Can be set multiple times

 sapt can take multiple arguments, both files and folders.
-The entire input-set will be sorted alphanumerically, thus you can dictate the order of execution by making sure the names of the scripts reflects the order:
+The entire input-set will be sorted alphanumerically when passing a folder, thus you can dictate the order of execution by making sure the names of the scripts reflects the order:

 * suite/01-auth.pi
 * suite/02-post-entry.pi